sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/airbnb/synapse Service Discovery by airbnb.
 Installed on every single machine, adn acts as a proxy to other services (the app on the server basically points to localhost:xxx instead of server:xxx).
 Combined to a local HAProxy.
 - http://codegolf.stackexchange.com/questions/69189/build-a-compiler-bomb/69193 Goal: minimal source that compiles into some huge binaries. ie `main[-1u]={1};` (C) compiles to a 16GB program.
 Yeah.
 - https://www.ibm.com/developerworks/library/j-zerocopy/ Awesome blogpost by ibm explaining how the zero-copy works.
 Something to definitely be aware of.
+- https://community.risingstack.com/zeromq-node-js-cracking-jwt-tokens-1/ Focus on the JWT aspect and approch/archiecture of the system.
+But need a part 2 for the interesting stuff.

 # 14-10-2016